-Current Financial position for continuing joint Moray / Aberdeenshire in house Model
+Current Financial position for continuing joint Moray/Aberdeenshire in house Model

-- 3.9 The annual charge (2022/2023) for the Marie Curie Rapid response service across Moray and Aberdeenshire £465,834 (£155,278 per base).
-This current service is supplemented with charitable funds from Marie Curie.
-(Marie Curie, as detailed above have indicated that they are no longer able to deliver the contract but if this was not the position and they were able to deliver the model of care for the coming year and beyond, the cost to NHSG (Moray and Aberdeenshire) would significantly increase as Marie Curie have recently increased their staff payment rate to align with Agenda For Change pay scale). - 3.10 The current estimated revised "in house" model covering the service across Moray and Aberdeenshire, using the 3 base model across the 2 Health and Social Care Partnerships (HSCPs) but with the introduction of a triage process, supporting better use of the staff, right person, right skill set model, would cost £1,066,684 per year resulting in a current deficit of circa £650K (including equipment costs) per year. - 3.11 This proposed new standalone staffing model would cost Moray £355,525 per year (if the agreement across both HSCPs was to split the costing 2/3 Aberdeenshire / 1/3 Moray). - 3.12 With the proposed phased approach to reviewing the Out of Hours Nursing Care model, with Phase 1 planned over initial 6 months, this will have a financial impact of £100,123 for Moray for September 2023 March 2024 (this costing includes the funding already aligned to Out of Hours Rapid Response as part of the Marie Curie Contract).
+- 3.7 The annual charge (2022/2023) for the Marie Curie Rapid response service across Moray and Aberdeenshire £465,834 (£155,278 per base).
+This current service is supplemented with charitable funds from Marie Curie. - 3.8 Marie Curie, as detailed above have indicated that they are no longer able to deliver the contract but if this was not the position and they were able to deliver the model of care for the coming year and beyond, the cost to NHSG (Moray and Aberdeenshire) would significantly increase as Marie Curie have recently increased their staff payment rate to align with Agenda For Change pay scale). - 3.9 The current estimated revised "in house" model covering the service across Moray and Aberdeenshire, using the 3 base model across the 2 HSCPs but with the introduction of a triage process, supporting better use of the staff, right person, right skill set model, would cost £1,066,684 per year resulting in a current deficit of circa £650K (including equipment costs) per year. - 3.10 This proposed new standalone staffing model will cost Moray £355,525 per year (with an agreed costing split of 2/3 Aberdeenshire and 1/3 Moray). - 3.11 With the proposed phased approach to reviewing the Out of Hours Nursing Care model, with Phase 1 planned over initial 6 months, this would have a financial impact of £100,123 for Moray for October 2023 March 2024 (this costing would include the funding already aligned to Out of Hours Rapid Response as part of the Marie Curie Contract).